Swapnanil-Gupta/UFMarketPlace/Sprint1.md

 4. **US-004**: As a logged-in user, I want to stay authenticated between page refreshes
 5. **US-005**: As a user, I want clear error messages for invalid login/signup attempts
 6. **US-006**: As a user, I want to logout user once he clicks on the button and remove the session from the browser and redirect to login page

+## Authentication & Routing (Backend)

+7. **US-007**: As a developer, I want to implement user authentication logic to verify user credentials
+8. **US-008**: As a developer, I want to set up database connections to store and retrieve user data
+9. **US-009**: As a developer, I want to create user management functions to handle user creation, deletion, and updates
+10. **US-010**: As a developer, I want to implement session management to maintain user sessions securely
+11. **US-011**: As a developer, I want to add password hashing to securely store user passwords
+12. **US-012**: As a developer, I want to implement error handling to provide meaningful error messages for API failures

 ## Planned Issues